francescovolpe/offsecnotes/2 - WAPT/Vulnerabilities/API testing.md

 ### Identifying supported HTTP methods
 - Test all potential methods when you're investigating API endpoints
+  - Use HTTP verbs list in Burp Intruder

 ### Identifying supported content types
 Changing the content type may enable you to